21 Ocean circulation

 \[ \begin{align} \psi = \psi_I + \phi, \end{align} \]

-where $\psi_I$ should approximate the solution inside the basin and $\phi$ should add the edge effects.
-Inside the basin, the larger scales are relevant, so the Sverdrup balance is used for $\psi_I$:
+where $\psi_I$ is to approximate the solution in the interior of the basin and $\phi$ is to account for the boundary effects.
+In the interior of the basin, the larger scales are relevant, so the Sverdrup balance is assumed for $\psi_I$:

 \[ \begin{align} \frac{\partial\psi_I}{\partial x} &= \frac{\epsilon}{r}\mathbf{k}\cdot\nabla\times\mathbf{\tau}_T = -\frac{\epsilon\pi}{rL}\rho_0U^2\sin\left(\pi\frac{y}{L}\right) \end{align} \]